-1. Talking Improves Your Bond
+1. Talking to Your Dog Improves Your Bond

 The bond between a person and their dog is a powerful thing.
 The potential for a relationship based on mutual love and respect is one of the main reasons why people adopt dogs in the first place.
-Anything that bolsters that bond is something dog owners should be interested in.
+Anything that bolsters this bond is something dog parents should be interested in.
 Some dogs open their hearts after the first belly rub, but a real, enduring bond will take time and effort.
 Your dog needs to feel perfectly comfortable around you, and part of that is being used to hearing your voice.

 Talking to your dog while you’re doing other things is a way to keep them engaged.
 There are plenty of active bonding moments during your day, like when you’re out exercising or teaching them a new trick, but talking can turn even the laid-back parts of the day into bonding opportunities.
 Listening to you tell them how pretty and smart they are initiates communication and gives your dog a reason to pay attention to you.